New 2020 Jaguar XJ: specs and details on the new electric luxury saloon

 “It’s a car, which you make an emotional connection with.
 We don't want all our people who get our cars to just sit in the back of them and just be driven around in them.
 They can be used like that, but at the end of the day, we know that these cars are there to be experienced and driven and enjoyed; enjoyable to sit in, relaxing to sit in, and beautiful to look at.”

-The styling looks to be an evolution of the outgoing car’s looks, retaining the same long and wide stance, narrow headlamps units, as well as the brand’s trademark grille and shark-fin antenna.
+Our exclusive image shows how the new Jaguar XJ could look.
+Its styling will be an evolution of the outgoing car’s, retaining the same long, wide stance and narrow headlamps units, as well as the company’s trademark radiator grille and shark fin antenna.

 The new XJ will be made in the UK at JLR's Castle Bromwich production site, safeguarding thousands of jobs over the next few years.
 It’ll also be the second all-electric model offered by the British brand, following in the footsteps of the award-winning Jaguar I-Pace SUV.

-The car will be based on a new platform called MLA, this brand new toolkit for large Jaguars enables battery-electric, plug-in hybrid and mild-hybrid drivetrains to be mounted on the same production line.
-So far, Jaguar has only discussed the next-generation XJ in an all-electric context, but it's technically possible to produce combustion-assisted versions too.
+However, unlike the I-Pace, which was built on a modified version of the F-Pace’s platform, the new XJ will be based on Jaguar’s all-new MLA underpinnings, which will allow battery electric, plug-in hybrid and mild-hybrid drivetrains to be mounted on the same production line.
+So far, Jaguar has only discussed the next-generation XJ in an all-electric context, but it's technically possible to produce combustion assisted versions of the car, too.

 The British manufacturer has pledged to offer electrified options for all its new models from 2020.
 The new XJ will be the first electric car produced at the brand’s re-tooled Castle Bromwich plant, being designed and developed by the same team responsible for Jaguar’s all-electric premium SUV, the I-Pace.

 Jaguar aims to implement “giga-scale” battery production to support the project, with a new UK-based plant in Hams Hall, North Warwickshire.
-The facility will be operational in 2020 and aims to produce enough batteries to supply 150,000 electric Jaguar Land Rover models each year.
+The facility will be fully operational later this year – and aims to produce enough batteries to supply 150,000 electric Jaguar Land Rover models each year.

-Britain’s biggest car maker has suffered a series of setbacks in recent years, forced to axe jobs and investment to boost profits amid dwindling sales due, in part, to JLR’s reliance on diesel, which has fallen out of favour with consumers.
+Britain’s biggest car maker has suffered a series of setbacks in recent years – and has been forced to axe jobs and investment opportunities to boost profits amid dwindling sales.
+The company’s declining sales figures are due, at least in part, to JLR’s reliance on diesel, which has fallen out of favour with consumers.

-Asked about the size of the investment JLR had made at the site Speth added: “If you introduce new architectures it’s not millions but billions - it is spread over a number of years.”
-The first vehicle to be produced at the site will be the fully-electric, ninth-generation Jaguar XJ.
+When asked about the size of JLR’s investment in Castle Bromwich, Speth was evasive.
+However, he added: “If you introduce new architectures it’s not millions but billions – it is spread over a number of years.”

 What are your thoughts on Jaguar Land Rover’s electrification strategy?
 Let us know in the comments section below…